dennismstfc/Comparison-Finetuning-against-Adapter-Tuning/README.md

-# Comparison BERT vs AdpaterBERT using lexGLUE
+# Empirical study to examine the impact of adapter tuning of the BERT architecture with LexGLUE